Story: Treaty of Waitangi

 From independence to British colony

 The British government finally decided to take action on New Zealand in 1839.
 It appointed a naval captain, William Hobson, as consul to an independent New Zealand, and as lieutenant governor to any parts of the country that Māori would consent to becoming British.
 His instructions directed him to negotiate for the sovereignty of New Zealand, and to establish a British colony.
-During the voyage from Britain Hobson received advice from George Gipps, the governor of New South Wales, about drafting a treaty with Māori.
+En route from Britain Hobson received advice from George Gipps, the governor of New South Wales, about drafting a treaty with Māori.

 Drafting and translating the treaty